 They say the pads can be thrown in the dryer, but I really like hang drying.
 It saves energy and makes your clothes last a little longer.

-better for you:
+cloth pads for periods are better for you:

 “Disposable pads are made primarily of bleached wood pulp or viscose rayon, made from wood cellulose.
-What makes these products perform so effectively is the use of high-tech chemicals such as super-absorbent acrylic polymers (SAPs) surfactant-laced gels and leak-proof plastic backings.
+What makes these products perform so effectively is the use of high-tech chemicals such as super-absorbent acrylic polymers (SAPs), surfactant-laced gels, and leak-proof plastic backings.
 The long-term health and environmental impact of these ingredients is contentious and largely unknown, but they pose the risk of cervical cancer, endometriosis, infertility, ovarian cancer, breast cancer, immune system deficiencies, pelvic inflammatory disease, and toxic shock syndrome.”
 (Source)

 Luna Pads are made with organic cotton.
 You never have to worry about fillers.
 You know exactly what will be up against your body.
-Plus they are wayyyy more comfortable than disposable pads.
+Plus, they are wayyyy more comfortable than disposable pads.

-better for the environment:
+and better for the environment:

 20 billion pads are thrown away annually in the US alone.
 Beyond just creating a lot of waste, think about all of the production that goes into making pads.
 Think about turning a tree into a fluffy synthetic pad.
 Think about how many chemical baths it has to go through.

-How do you dispose of all that waste water?
+How do you dispose of all that wastewater?
 Why not just avoid the whole situation in the first place?
 By switching to a reusable, you’re saving all the resources used in the creation process.
 It goes beyond just the end result of being in a landfill.

 And, Luna Pads has thought about the whole process.
 Even their packaging is 100% compostable.
 If you need to have the products shipped to you, they’re really conscious about that.
-But, they will be in a Target near you very soon.
-So, you might be able to go the store and just pick them up!
+But, they will also be in a Target near you very soon.
+So, you might be able to go to the store and just pick them up!

 (I get so thrilled when I see eco-conscious and zero waste become mainstream!)

-better for your wallet:
+reusable pads for periods are better for your wallet:

 The average period goes through 20 pads a cycle.
-Over five years the cost will range anywhere from $225 (generic) to $480 (organic).
+Over five years, the cost will range anywhere from $225 (generic) to $480 (organic).
 That is a lot of money.